antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 ### Argument passed to TaskCompletionSource constructor should be TaskCreationOptions enum instead of TaskContinuationOptions

-For the final entry in this category:  a warning that notifies us that we’ve used just _slightly_ the wrong enum.
+For the final entry in this category:  a warning that notifies us that we've used just _slightly_ the wrong enum.

 ```csharp
 var tcs = new TaskCompletionSource<int>(TaskContinuationOptions.RunContinuationsAsynchronously); // warning CA2247